 Fathers of twins can (and should) help with all aspects of raising twins.
 While mom can care for the twins alone, it isn’t easy.
 Dad, your helping hands will be greatly appreciated.

 Where can dad help?
 Look around and you’ll find plenty of opportunities.
-Here are just few:
+Here are just a few: